 Defining Digital Marketing

-Digital marketing is the marketing mode of the global village.
+Digital marketing is the marketing model of the global village.
 Advancement in technology has evolved the world of digital marketing.

 Digital marketing includes any online promotion for a brand.
 Everything from Facebook marketing to search engine marketing comes under digital marketing.